Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

     Then after the alert has passed, go to [YouTube](https://youtu.be/PmBYdfv5RSk) for breathing exercises, music, and movement exercises to “shake out the fear” and reduce levels of tension.
 This is a very worthwhile thing to do."
 [Source](https://www.timesofisrael.com/parenting-under-fire-as-rockets-rain-a-bomb-shelter-guide-for-israeli-parents/) (This was a great article; recommend reading the whole thing.)
 (Here is another "breathing exercise" for children: [YouTube](https://youtu.be/PHQ7YZYRAms) - I could not find one in Ukrainian. ~Jenn)

+* [UNICEF | 7 tips to support your child on the road](https://www.unicef.org/ukraine/stories/how-to-support-a-child-on-the-road) — "How can parents help their child to endure forced relocation?"
 * [Marshzhinok_bot](https://t.me//Marshzhinok_bot) is supported by the Women's March Organization.
     * "We coordinate the provision of care for women and their children: products, medicines, doctors, etc. All cities.
     * The psychological help hotline is working 24/7, with text."